 It’s also important to keep in mind that working on a roof in wet conditions can be dangerous.
 Make sure that you are implementing all safety precautions possible, if you feel unsafe at any time, discontinue the repair.

 Temporary roof coverings are a great way to protect your home until a professional can perform a full repair.

 Our recommendation for this type of covering is the classic, pervasive blue tarp.

-These blue tarps are large, tough, and the little metal grommet holes on the sides make them easy to secure.
+These blue tarps are large, tough, the little metal grommet holes on the sides make them easy to secure.

 Make sure that if you do use a temporary roof covering, it is tied down- not weighed down with heavy objects.
-Weighing a covering down poses the risk of the heavy objects sliding and falling off of the roof.
+Weighing a covering down poses the risk of the heavy objects sliding falling off of the roof.

 In order to get the tarp over your house, get creative.
-For example, you could tie some rope to a light object (like a small, soft ball) and then throw the object over your home.
-Then string the rope through the grommets of the tarp and pull the rope on the other side to slide the tarp up and over.
+For example, you could tie some rope to a light object (like a small, soft ball) then throw the object over your home.
+Then string the rope through the grommets of the tarp pull the rope on the other side to slide the tarp up over.
 Just use caution when throwing anything around people or windows.

-All you need to do to secure the tarp is put some rope through the grommet holes, and then tie the rope to some surrounding sturdy objects.
+All you need to do to secure the tarp is put some rope through the grommet holes, then tie the rope to some surrounding sturdy objects.
 Make sure the objects which the rope is tied to are very heavy, to avoid the objects being turned into flying weapons.
 A tree or a large, heavy trash can will work.

 Keep in mind that the wind may be able to lift the tarp if it is tied to objects that are too high, or if the tarp is too small.